 Shelter in Alotenango – access is restricted

-The people working there to sort and distribute everything is largely made up of local residents, as are the Search and Rescue teams, many who have worked up to 16 hours straight since the eruption started.
-Some government higher up will take the credit – they always do, but there are a lot of unsung heroes doing for others and giving more than they would ever give for themselves.
+The people working there to sort and distribute everything are largely made up of local residents, as are the Search and Rescue teams, many of who have worked up to 16 hours straight since the eruption started.
+Some government higher-ups will take the credit – they always do, but there are a lot of unsung heroes doing for others and giving more than they would ever give for themselves.

 How to help

 If you’re thinking of sending any goods here, don’t.
 Far too costly and most likely cheaper if the needed items are bought here.

 There’s a rash of well-intentioned, but misguided people setting up GoFundMe pages and soliciting donations via PayPal.
 Unfortunately, among the good people, there will be scammers as well.
 My advice is to only donate to people that you truly and personally know will use your money to help the victims.